Some family members may join you in the UK whilst you hold a Tier 4/Student visa, these are known as 'dependants' or 'PBS dependants'.

 - The baby was born within three months of the student’s most recent visa expiring.

-The UK Council for International Student Affairs has lots of information on their website regarding babies born in the UK.
+The UK Council for International Student Affairs (UKCISA) has lots of information on their website regarding babies born in the UK.